Infrared Image Super-Resolution: Systematic Review, and Future Trends: Introduction

-\IEEEPARstart{I}{mage} super-resolution reconstruction (SR) is a classic low-level vision task in image processing\cite{wang2020deep,park2003super,chen2022real,liu2022blind}.
+\IEEEPARstart{I}{mage} super-resolution (SR) is a classic low-level vision task in image processing\cite{wang2020deep,park2003super,chen2022real,liu2022blind}.
 The super-resolution reconstruction of IR images aims to recover high-resolution (HR) IR images from low-resolution (LR) IR images\cite{wang2020deep,park2003super}.
 Due to the existence of diverse degradation paths, the super-resolution reconstruction for IR images is still considered to be an ill-posed problem\cite{yang2008image,yang2010image,park2003super}.
 More details of the problem definition are shown in Eq. \ref{eq.1}:

-where $\mathbb{D}$ denotes a degradation function, $I_{HR}$ is the high-resolution IR image, $I_{LR}$ is the low-resolution IR image and $\delta$ is the parameters of the degradation process.
-In general, the degradation process includes the following factors: 1) downsampling, 2) noise, and 3) compression, as shown in Eq. \ref{eq.2}.
-In different real-world settings, the importance of these factors will be different.
-Visualization for the IR image super-resolution degradation and reconstruction can be found in Fig.\ref{fig1}.
+\rr{where $I_{HR}$ is the latent high-resolution IR image, $I_{LR}$ is its observed low-resolution counterpart, and $\delta$ represents the parameters of the degradation process.
+This general model is commonly specified with a formulation that accounts for blurring, downsampling, and noise, as shown in Eq. \ref{eq.2}.}

-where $I_{HR} \otimes {k} $ represents the convolution between a blur kernel ${k}$ and the $\mathrm{HR}$ image $I_{HR}$.
-In the ${k}$, noise and compression are included.
-And, $\downarrow _{d}$ is a downsampling factor, \eg, $4 \times$ and $8 \times$.
-Briefly, the super-resolution reconstruction objective function of IR images can be described as Eq. \ref{eq.3}: